TheStandardLibrarians/standardlib_docs/json/json.md

 candy: in the monkey's house
 bicycle: in the horse's cave

-### {"dynamite":"in mr chips ship","watches":"in a bag under the cats tree","jewelery":"box in bears cabin","candy":"in the monkey\'s house","bicycle": "in the horse\'s cave"}
+### {"dynamite":"in mr chip\'s ship","watches":"in a bag under the cat\'s tree","jewelery":"box in bear\'s cabin","candy":"in the monkey\'s house","bicycle": "in the horse\'s cave"}

 **Narrative**
 The rabbit is running around stealing things.
 He has accumulated a fair amount of items and he wants to keep track of where he is hiding them.